Decoupled Subgraph Federated Learning

 \section{\textsc{FedStruct}: Structure-Exploiting Subgraph Federated Learning}

-In this section, we introduce \textsc{FedStruct}, a novel subgraph FL framework designed to leverage inter-node dependencies among clients while safeguarding privacy.
+In this section, we introduce \textsc{FedStruct}, a novel SFL framework designed to leverage inter-node dependencies among clients while safeguarding privacy.
 The central concept of \textsc{FedStruct} is to harness explicit information about the global graph's underlying structure to improve node label prediction while ensuring that neither the server nor the clients have access to the node features.
-More precisely, at each client $i \in [K]$, node prediction is performed based on both the NFEs $\bh_v^{(L)}$ (which are computed locally at each client, see Sec.~\ref{ss:ne}) and \emph{node structure embeddings} (NSEs), $\bs_{v}^{(L_{\mss})}$, which encode structural information of the nodes.
-To this aim, we pass the NFEs and NSEs through a fully connected layer with parameters $\bTheta_{\msc}$,
+More precisely, at each client $i \in [K]$, node prediction is performed for a node $v\in\mcV_i$ as